-A Construction Management Plan (CEMP) has been prepared for the development by DOSA Consulting Engineers.
-It describes the environmental measures and procedures to be followed for the duration of the construction phase.
-It also outlines mitigation measures for inter alia, managing noise, dust, suspended solids, accidental spillages, traffic and waste.
+A Construction Management Plan (CEMP) will be prepared for the development.
+It will describe the environmental measures and procedures to be followed for the duration of the construction phase.
+It will refer to mitigation measures for inter alia, managing noise, dust, suspended solids, accidental spillages, traffic and waste.
 The detailed CEMP will be implemented for the construction phase and likely impacts and nuisances that arise during all development proposals of this nature will be managed using standard proven controls.